- Studying at APU

 - Am I required to submit TOEFL/IELTS scores to apply to APU?

 - Whether or not you are required to submit TOEFL/IELTS scores depends on your application method and educational history.
-Please refer to the relevant application handbook for information.
+Please refer to the relevant application eligibility requirements.

 - Am I required to send original documents with my application?
 Is it possible to send a photocopy instead?